-5.2.1 The dominated consequence effect
+5.3.1 The dominated consequence effect

 The logical anomalies in the first row of Table 3 highlight what we refer to as a "dominated consequence effect."
-As an illustration, consider the algorithmically generated pair of menus in Table 4.14 Begin by noting that the individual selects lottery A0.
+As an illustration, consider the algorithmically generated pair of menus in Table 4.
+Appendix Table A1 provides six additional illustrative examples of the dominated consequence effect that were produced by our algorithmic procedures.

+In Table 4, the individual selects lottery A0.
 Since lottery A0 has a lower expected value than lottery A1, expected utility theory could rationalize this choice with an appropriate degree of risk aversion.
 Since the payoffs in the lotteries across menu A and menu B are the same, under expected utility theory the individual's risk attitudes should be fixed across these menus.
 Yet the individual also selects the lottery B1, which has a higher expected value than lottery B0.
-It appears as if the individual's risk attitudes have reversed on menu B. Put in another way, even though lottery B0 and lottery B1 both raise the probability of their lowest payoff, the movement from a 0% to 11% change of the lowest payoff across lottery A0 to lottery B0 looms larger in the individual's mind than the change from a 13% to 34% chance of the lowest payoff across lottery A1 to lottery B1.
+It appears as if the individual's risk attitudes have reversed on menu B. Put in another way, even though lottery B0 and lottery B1 both raise the probability of their lowest payoffs, the movement from a 0% to 11% change of the lowest payoff across lottery A0 to lottery B0 looms larger in the individual's mind than the change from a 13% to 34% chance of the lowest payoff across lottery B1.